 Please note that option units require minimum numbers in order to run and may only be available on a semester by semester basis.
 They may also change from year to year.

-Throughout this course you can also study the Register of Exercise Professionals Levels 2 and 3 qualifications.
+Throughout this course you'll have opportunities to undertake optional REPs (Register of Exercise Professionals) qualifications.
 These qualifications are included within your course at no additional cost; however there may be a final cost to gain your certificate for this qualification.

 Scheduled learning and teaching activities